Central Europe's economies finish 2013 with faster growth

 The Czech economy posted its first year-on-year rise in two years and rose 1.6 percent quarter-on-quarter, the fastest since 2007, before the global financial crisis whose effects are still being felt across Europe.

-The Polish economy, the region's biggest and the only one to avoid recession since the 2008-09 global crisis, grew 2.7 percent year-on-year, up from 1.9 percent in the third quarter.
+The Polish economy, the region's biggest and the only one to avoid recession since the 2008-09 global crisis, grew 2.7 percent year-on-year, a touch slower than expected but up from 1.9 percent in the third quarter.

-But the rise was slower than expected and could temper any expectations that interest rates would need to rise soon, some analysts said.

-Growth figures copied stronger data from the euro zone, which grew more than expected thanks to stronger expansion in its biggest countries France and Germany, the latter being central Europe's most important trade partner.
+Growth figures copied stronger data from the euro zone, which grew more than expected in the quarter thanks to stronger expansion in its biggest countries France and Germany, the latter being central Europe's most important trade partner.

 "The data were strong across the board.
 The backdrop is continued recovery in the euro zone, which is the region's major export market and will continue to determine the prospects for the region in 2014," Capital Economics' chief emerging markets economist Neil Shearing said.